|

 Though they remained unknown to the Dwarfs of the Old World for millennia, the Chaos Dwarfs proved to be their nemesis.
 The campaigns of the Dark Land denizens forced the greenskins’ western migrations that led to the ruin of several Dwarfholds and the decline of the Dwarf Empire of Karaz Ankor.
 The Old World Dwarfs never recovered from their loss.

-Scholars have written that one of the results of the magical vortex centred on the Ulthuan’s Isle of the Dead was the formation of the moon Mórrslieb.
+The Rise of the Skaven Scholars have written that one of the results of the magical vortex centred on the Ulthuan’s Isle of the Dead was the formation of the moon Mórrslieb.
 Another was the creation of isolated pools of Chaos matter spread across the world.
 One of the larger pools was found in the underground caverns located beneath the fertile plain between the Tilean Sea and the Irrana Mountains.

 More than two thousand years before Sigmar, several Human tribes forsook the worship of the Earth Mother to follow other gods, including Solkan, Law God of Retribution.
 They were forced to migrate to the plains north of the Tilean Sea where they founded the city of Tylos.
 Theirs was the first civilisation in the Old World.
 As the Tylean civilisation grew, the Chaos mass coalesced into a single malevolent entity.
 It knew of the Human activity above and came to hate the surface dwellers.